bernardr/bernardr.github.io/_posts/2014-06-10-Scraping-and-Creating-RSS- Feeds-From-Craigslist-Data.md

 title: Scraping and Creating RSS Feeds From Craigslist Data
 ---

-# Scraping and Creating RSS Feeds From Craigslist Data

-June 10, 2014

 ## The Problem and it’s Obvious Solution

 It’s been said, that when all you have is a hammer everything looks like a nail.
 Lately, I’ve been wielding a hammer called “web scraping”, and everywhere I look I see nails in need of hammering.